 Each month the market value of the assets in the pension fund is calculated.
-Change in market value, interest, dividends and realized gains are used to calculate returns, which are credited monthly to each member's individual pension account.
+Changes in market value, interest, dividends and realized gains are used to calculate a return rate which is credited monthly to each member's individual pension account.
 This means the return credited to member accounts will fluctuate up and down.